ahmedx3/Feelback/AgeGenderClassification/README.md

 - Check lighting effect and preprocessing to unify the images
 - Try the LBP on regions of the image divided to 16 20x20
 - Change the predicted label to be an aggregation of the prediction over the video with more than one method
+- Change the Age problem to regression
+- Age regression grid search for SVR to find best parameters